chaptergy/certbot-dns-njalla/README.md

 1. Obtain an Njalla API token (found in the [settings](https://njal.la/settings/api/))

-2. Install the plugin using `pip3 install certbot-dns-njalla`
+2. Install the plugin using `pip3 install certbot-dns-njalla`, or if you are using `sudo` with certbot use `sudo -H pip3 install certbot-dns-njalla`

 3. Create a `njalla.ini` config file with the following contents and apply `chmod 600 njalla.ini` on it: